 While you wait for the first officers, gather contact details and personal information from the other driver(s).
 You must provide their contact information to file a third-party vehicle insurance claim.

 You can wait for the agent to respond to your call or ask the other driver to share the information, but you need the following:

 - The number of insurance policies

-- Names, models, and license plate numbers of each vehicle involved
+- Name, model, and license plate number of each vehicle involved

 - Pictures of the accident scene and damage

 - Where the accident occurred, how it occurred, what caused it, and the time

 - Witness names and contact information

 - Contact details and badge number of the officer who intervened